PrioritySoftware/PrioritySoftware.github.io/_sdk/Organize-Report-Data.md

 group, use the system variable :GROUPPAGEBREAK in the procedure that runs the report.
 For example, see the **PBR** input parameter in the
     **ACCOUNTS** procedure.

+For [documents](Documents) only, to add blank lines after the group, specify an integer (up to 10) in the *Skip Lines* column for the first "Group by" set.

 ## Financial Reports: Distinguishing Between Credit and Debit Balances